Calebp98/amfplugin/README.md

 ## Features

-- Automatically detects and replaces prices on Amazon product pages
-- Converts prices to the number of bednets that can be purchased
+- Converts prices to the number of bednets that can be purchased from the Against Malaria Foundation
-- Handles prices with whole and fractional parts
-- Observes changes in the DOM and updates prices dynamically
+- Observes changes in the DOM and updates prices

 ## Installation